 High-Risk Areas: Where to Avoid and Why

 While the majority of Tunisia is considered safe, there are some areas that are considered high-risk and should be avoided.
-These areas include: (See Also: Is It Safe To Visit Copper Canyon?
-A Traveler’s Guide)
+These areas include: (See Also: Is Graceland Safe to Visit?
+A Visitor’s Guide)

 - The border regions with Libya and Algeria, which are considered high-risk due to the presence of terrorist groups and smuggling networks.